 Is there any freelance digital marketing specialist who hasn't heard about this one?
 (I hope not).

 Google Analytics gives you the tools you need to better understand your customers, measures your advertising ROI as well as tracks your Flash, video, and social networking sites and applications.

 When it comes to getting things done, there are lots of tools freelance digital marketers use.
+Not all of them can be listed here.
+If they're looking to use something like a webinar software, it may require more in-depth research.
 These tools are meant to help them run marketing campaigns smoothly and make headway in this industry.